Tag: places to see in marrakech

 They also ship worldwide.

-The store is huge and worth visiting just to see the craftsmanship and detail that’s gone into creating each piece.
+The store is huge and worth visiting just to see the craftsmanship and detail that’s gone into creating the furniture and mirrors on the upper floor.

 Images by Freebird Tracey.